-Global Learning Experience Course (1 credit)
+Global Learning Experience Course

-To dive deeper into these topics, consider registering for the 1-credit, online Global Learning Experience course.
-GBST 1012 The Global Learning Experience is offered at select N.U.in locations.
+To dive deeper into these topics, consider registering for the online Global Learning Experience course.
+GBST 1012 The Global Learning Experience is offered through Northeastern University's Canvas online learning management system as a primarily asynchronous, one-credit course.
+See "Courses and Curriculum" section and monitor your Northeastern email for more information on this opportunity.

-Global and Intercultural Communication Module/Digital Badge (non-credit)
+Global and Intercultural Communication Module/Digital Badge

-If you are not enrolled in the Global Learning Experience course, consider enrolling in our Global and Intercultural Communication Module/Digital Badge.
-This module is fully asynchronous (self-paced) and can be completed over the fall semester online.
+Alternatively, consider enrolling in our Global and Intercultural Communication Module/Digital Badge.
+This module is fully asynchronous, self-paced, and can be completed over the fall semester online.
 Learners who complete the module will earn a Digital Badge in Global and Intercultural Communication (Level 2: Intermediate) through Credly, which can be imported into LinkedIn profiles and digital resumes.